92 Terms

 Net Promoter Score

 Net Promoter Score (NPS) measures customer loyalty by asking how likely users are to recommend your product.
-Learn how to calculate, benchmark, and act on NPS data.

 Onboarding